 - Crystal-headed pin

-Spray the flower heads with hairspray.
-Fill a vase with enough water to cover the stem ends but not the ribbon just above it.
+Spray with hairspray and let dry for a few minutes.
+Fill a vase with enough water to cover the stem ends, but not the ribbon just above it.
 Place the bouquet in the vase until the wedding day.

 About the Author